yunshuangqwq/Dominion/README.md

 ## For developer

 Dominion provides some simple (for now) APIs for developers to build something amazing depends on Dominion.
-You can take a look at [Developer](docs/en-us/developer.md) for more details.
+You can take a look at [API Reference](https://dominion.lunadeer.cn/en/notes/api/) for more details.

 ## Help us improve